Drewlove/quarter-api/README.md

 The Quarter API repo includes:

-- Tables, Description of PostgreSQL tables used in the database
+- Migrations and Tables: Description of PostgreSQL tables used in the database
-- Authorization, Rules for authorization and authentication
+- Authorization: Rules for authorization and authentication
 - Service and router logic (including tests)

-### Tables
+### Migrations and tables

 Tables are created for a PostgreSQL database.
-Total of 4 tables:
+Currently, the API repo creates 4 tables:

 1. department
 2. role